bkbranden/100-days-of-code/Round1Log.md

 # 100 Days Of Code, Round 1 - Log

+### Day 12: August 24, 2020

+**Today's Progress**: Today was a lot of learning about CI/CD software systems as well as learning about creating pipelines with Jenkins.
+I learned about what DevOps generally is as well as what typical CD pipelines look like and what stages it is made up of.
+Furthermore, I created some basic pipelines using Jenkinsfiles to learn how to use Jenkins.

+**Thoughts:** This is something new to me entirely since I have never really focused on the DevOps side of things.
+I think it is super interesting however that there is a set paradigm to set up CI/CD pipelines for software systems and is the first time that I felt I was able to narrow down what goes into DevOps.

 ### Day 11: August 21, 2020

 **Today's Progress**: Its been a while since I had just started work and was trying to get into the swing of things.
 I have switched up my schedule to fit in more on-hands experience rather than theoretical learning.
 Today I worked a lot on my new open source productivity animation app and got more deployment strategies with babel and bundling figured out and will have to add in webpack later.